 How to be proactive

-In addition to good practice measures, processes and positive activities, there are further ways in which employers can help people with disabilities to prepare for and enter employment.
+In addition to good practice measures, processes and positive activities, there are further ways in which employers can help disabled people to prepare for and enter employment.

-Even if an employer does not have an actual job vacancy, there are ways to assist people with disabilities to become more competitive and increase their job prospects.
+Even if an employer does not have an actual job vacancy, there are ways to assist disabled people to become more competitive and increase their job prospects.
 We’ve described some pro-active approaches in the Recruitment section of this guide.

 Work Experience Placements

-Employers may also want to consider offering work experience placements or work tasters for people with disabilities or long term conditions.
-Some managers may be apprehensive about employing a person with a disability.
-The great majority of these concerns can stem from a lack of knowledge about the capabilities of people with disabilities and the types of support available.
+Employers may also want to consider offering work experience placements or work tasters for disabled people or people with long term conditions.
+Some managers may be apprehensive about employing a disabled person.
+The great majority of these concerns can stem from a lack of knowledge about the capabilities of disabled people and the types of support available.

-One of the most effective methods to improve awareness of employment and disability issues and to demonstrate commitment to a proactive approach in supporting people with disabilities is to offer work experience placements within the organisation.
+One of the most effective methods to improve awareness of employment and disability issues and to demonstrate commitment to a proactive approach in supporting disabled people is to offer work experience placements within the organisation.

 This is often for people who have not worked before or who have developed a disability and need to change careers.
 The placements should be strictly time limited to between 2-8 weeks, usually on a part-time basis, involve clear goals and activities and be facilitated through a local supported employment organisation.

-This can also be a useful learning opportunity for the employer and their staff team who may not have considered what roles in their organisation could be carried out by people who have disabilities.
+This can also be a useful learning opportunity for the employer and their staff team who may not have considered what roles in their organisation could be carried out by disabled people.